StefanoIncardone/kaylang/README.md

 ### Variables

-Variable names can be any made of (but not starting with) numbers, underscores and letters
+Variable names can be made of (but not starting with) numbers, underscores and letters

+- `let`: immutable variable
+- `var`: mutable variable

 ``` blitz
 var ten = 5 * 2;
 let nine = 3 ^ 2;
 ```

-- `let`: immutable variable
-- `var`: mutable variable

 *op*_assign operators desugar to regular expressions